reindertpelsma/WireguardP2P/README.md

 ## NAT types

 While this setup provides great performance and reliability when it works, it does not always guarantee a P2P connection from every kind of network.
-That is because NAT behavior is not strictly standardized and many implementations exist — many of which are classified by [STUN](https://en.wikipedia.org/wiki/STUN).
+The setup works on most networks but not all of them.
+That is because NAT and firewall behavior is not strictly standardized and many implementations exist.

-All modern networks have a stateful firewall that either blocks or allows inbound connections for wireguard.
-Networks with a stateful firewall that blocks inbound connections always fall in the category: port restricted NAT, symmtric firewall or symmetric NAT, because this applies to 99% of the cases, you can basically ignore the other irrelevant legacy cases of 'full cone NAT' or 'restricted cone NAT' that allowed new connection states to be created by changing ports or IPs.

-If the user is behind symmetric NAT (i.e. the external source port is randomized for every different UDP connection state), then P2P will fail as the endpoint python registers does not match.
-It is not possible to establish P2P with symmetric NAT other than brute‑forcing ports, which is impractical.

-Clients usually only fail to connect if they're behind true symmetric NAT.
-There is no restriction that the source port of the client should be the same as the one in the config, or that if a port is allocated inbound connections to that port should be allowed (like full‑cone NAT), only that it's consistent for both the UDP connection to the remote device and to the public server.
-This means that P2P works for clients up to port‑restricted NAT.
-There is however a restriction that the port the remote device selected remains the same on the public internet, but on most Normal nats this is the case.
+There are 3 simple conditions that must be met for it to work:
+1. the public server must allow inbound connections from clients, remote devices must be able to make outbound connection (attempt) to the client IPs and the client must be able to make an outbound connection (attempt) to the remote device IP
+2. the Wireguard client port the public server and remote devices see must be consistent from their side.
+It does not have to be the Wireguard ListenPort the client originally selected
+3. The Wireguard Port the client see of the remote device must be the ListenPort the remote device specified.

+As soon as these 3 conditions are met the P2P will work.

+Almost all modern networks use a stateful firewall that tracks the whole tuple of a TCP connection (source IP, source port, dest IP, dest port), according to [https://en.wikipedia.org/wiki/STUN](STUN) classification such networks can only be port restricted NAT (sometimes reported as 'Normal NAT'), symmetric NAT or a symmetric firewall.
+As symmetric NAT is the only connection type that breaks the port consistency due to port randomization makes it the only nat type where P2P fails.
+The connection also works on less restrictive NAT types found in legacy networks.

 ## IPv6